flatironinstitute/nemos/docs/background/basis/README.md

 ## Basis in NeMoS

 NeMoS provides a variety of basis functions (see the [table](table_basis) above).
-For each basis type, there are two dedicated classes of objects, corresponding to the two key uses described in the overview:
+For each basis type, there are two dedicated classes of objects, corresponding to the two uses described above:

-- **Eval-basis objects**: For representing non-linear mappings between task variables and outputs.
-These objects are identified by names starting with `Eval`.
+- **Eval basis objects**: For representing non-linear mappings between task variables and outputs.
+These objects all have names ending with `Eval`.
-- **Conv-basis objects**: For linear temporal effects.
-These objects are identified by names starting with `Conv`.
+- **Conv basis objects**: For linear temporal effects.
+These objects all have names ending with `Conv`.

-`Eval` and `Conv` objects can be combined to construct multi-dimensional basis functions, enabling complex feature construction.
+`Eval` and `Conv` objects can be combined to construct multi-dimensional basis functions, enabling [complex feature construction](composing_basis_function).

 ## Learn More